dmitrypol/dmitrypol.github.io/_drafts/redis-complex-data-struct.md

 end
 {% endhighlight %}

-Alternatively we can persist our array as Redis Sets.
+Alternatively we can persist our array as [Redis Sets](http://redis.io/topics/data-types#sets).
 Sets do not allow repeated members so that will ensure our email addresses are unique (which could be desirable or not).
 There are a few different ways we can fetch needed records from Redis.

 We can use `REDIS.smembers('array')` which will return all records at once (but we might not want that).
 We will then use `REDIS.srem(array, email)` (which is O(n) complexity) to remove records after sending each one.
 But if our application crashes in the middle of sending we will still have unsent email addresses saved in Redis.

 We can use combination of `REDIS.srandmember('array', 10)` to fetch emails in batches of 10.
 Then we loop through the batch, send the messages and `REDIS.srem(array, email)`.  `srandmember` is also O(n) complexity.

 We can use `REDIS.spop(array)` which will remove and return a random member with O(1) complexity but we will have to send emails one at a time.
-Usually the performance impact of making an outbound request to send email is greater than Redis operations so I would lean away from using `spop`.
+Usually the performance impact of making an outbound request to send email is greater than Redis operations so I would stay away from using `spop`.

 {% highlight ruby %}
 # save the records